 - Complaint handling procedures under the Code are generally more cost effective, time efficient and user friendly in resolving complaints than government bodies.

 A Voluntary Industry Code of Conduct is supported by the introduction of changes to unfair contract laws for small business.
 From 12th November 2016 a new law will protect farmers and small businesses from unfair terms in standard form contracts.
 The law aims to address some of the power imbalances existing in business-to-business transactions.

 We need to ensure that our industry is returning the market value of milk back to the farm gate.
 This may see some changes going forward with those having more exposure to the domestic market and those prominently export commodity focused.
-Whilst we enjoy the competitive farm gate competition for milk, we must all acknowledge that we have not increased the volume outputs and profitability that has been touted for our industry for some time.
+Whilst we enjoy the competitive farm gate competition for milk, we must all acknowledge that we have not increased the volume outputs that has been touted for our industry for some time.